jrjbertram/robotomy/README.md

 future direction
 ================

-* hook up to raspberry pi for wireless access?  results with the CC3000 have been pretty poor so far
-   - I want to eventually use the raspberry pi for motion planning and computer vision (obstacle detection and avoidance)
 * the other thing to figure out is the motion planning math for this robot.
     - Have it modeled in HTML